Practical Youth Work Skills

 It will enable participants to develop their understanding of how they can engage effectively with young people in their role

 This course is also seen as preparation for the NOCN level 2: Theory of Youth Work qualification for those who wish to follow that route.

 The course uses practical activities, reflective practice, some theoretical input alongside personal experiences to create an interactive and participative learning environment.

 - What are the key purposes, roles and principles of youth work?

 - What is the role of youth work in the young person’s local community and how does a community affect young people?

 - What are the skills, knowledge, qualities and values required to practice and how do mine compare

 Organisations can apply for more than 1 place per course.
 However, in the first instance, we will allocate 1 place per organisation, where applicants meet the course entry requirements.
-If space allows, additional places will then be allocated organisations.
+If space then allows, we will allocate additional places to organisations.

-Community Action Suffolk has secured funding to subsidise this course.
-Therefore we are currently able to offer this course free of charge.
+Community Action Suffolk has secured funding in order to subsidise this course.
+Therefore, we are currently able to offer this course free of charge.